spletts/BalVal/README.md

 After the above command is issued, a prompt will appear so that the user can confirm plot attributes.
 This is to prevent plots from being overwritten when testing new additions to the script.
 User can set `NOTICE=False` in `set_constants.py` to remove this prompt.

-User sets plot attributes and catalog attributes within `plotter.py`.
-A table of user-set attributes is in 'Table of Constants'.
+User sets plot attributes and catalog attributes within `set_constants.py`.
+User-set attributes are listed in a [Table of Constants](https://github.com/spletts/BalVal/blob/master/README.md#table-of-constants).

 ##### Dependencies